tmhub/tmhub.github.io/argento/default/footer.md

 ### Short footer layout

-Short footer layout is used on checkout page to increse conversion rate.
+Short footer layout is used on checkout page to increase conversion rate.

 You can disable short footer using [custom layout update file](/argento/theme-customization/small-changes/#custom-layout-update-file)